mardix/litedom/docs/content/guide-docs/component.md

 *Custom Element* is set using a Custom Tag, which can be reused in multiple places.
 And also, as Custom Element, it allows you to place your component in an external JS file.

-Unlike embeddable element, Custom Element requires a `tagName` and a `template` to
+Unlike In-Place element, Custom Element requires a `tagName` and a `template` to

 ```html